Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave

+In this section, we describe the working principle of the ``peak finder" algorithm.
 The algorithm is presented in the flow chart in Fig.~\ref{fig:flowChart}.
-We start with the SNR sky map for each frequency and information about the 8 neighboring pixels on the \hpx{} grid.
+We start with the SNR sky map for each frequency and, for each pixel, identify its immediately adjacent neighbors on the \hpx{} grid using the nearest-neighbor relations defined by \hpx{}~\cite{Gorski:2004by}.
 The procedure begins at the 0th pixel, and we check if its SNR is greater than that of its neighboring pixels.
-If it is, the pixel is added to the ``Peaks" array.
+If it is, the pixel is added to the ``peaks" array.
 Regardless of the outcome, we move to the next pixel and repeat the comparison with its neighboring pixels.
 This continues for all pixels in the map.
-At the end, the identified ``Peaks" are returned as the output.
+At the end, the identified ``peaks" are returned as the output.
 Examples of the identified peaks in the simulated sky maps are shown in Fig.~\ref{fig:angularSpread}.

-\section{Simulation Study}
+\section{Simulation study}

-We aim to understand the properties of the Peak SNR statistic and its effectiveness in enhancing the detection probability of GW sources through Monte Carlo simulations.
-In this section, we begin by describing the method used to simulate sky maps, followed by an analyzis of the results obtained after applying the Peak Finder algorithm.
-We present three key sets of results: (i) the reduction in the sample size (or trial factors), (ii) the empirical probability distribution of the statistic and its Receiver Operating Characteristic (ROC) curve, and (iii) the impact on the detection probability of injected sources.
+We aim to understand the properties of the peak SNR statistic and its effectiveness in enhancing the detection probability of GW sources through Monte Carlo simulations.
+In this section, we begin by describing the method used to simulate sky maps, followed by an analysis of the results obtained after applying the peak finder algorithm.
+We present three key sets of results: (i) the reduction in the sample size, (ii) the empirical probability distribution of the statistic and its receiver operating characteristic (ROC) curve, and (iii) the impact on the detection probability of injected sources.

-\subsection{Simulating SNR Sky Maps}
+\subsection{Simulating SNR sky maps}

 As described in Sec.~\ref{sec:Radiometer}, the dirty map $\bm{X}_f$ and its covariance matrix $\bm{\Gamma}_f$ (or Fisher information matrix) capture sufficient description of the data for our purpose, encapsulating the detector noise and GW signal information compressed from the time domain into the frequency-pixel domain.
 Therefore, we can leverage the noise covariance matrix $\bm{\Gamma}_f$ in the pixel domain to simulate both pure noise and noise with GW source sky maps.